mauro3/Traits.jl/README.md

     Assertions could be that certain fields are present or that it has some storage structure, etc.

-2.  they needn't be declared explicitly, but can be (explicit trait-implementation is not implemented yet).
+2.  they needn't be declared explicitly, but can be.

 3.  they allow *dispatch* to work with them